Union of Evangelical Congregational Churches in Bulgaria

-The Union of Evangelical Congregational Churches in Bulgaria is a Calvinist Congregational denomination in Bulgaria.
-A member of the World Communion of Reformed Churches and the World Evangelical Congregational Fellowship.
+The Union of Evangelical Congregational Churches (SESC) is an organisation representing the first evangelical churches in Bulgaria.
+Their origins date back to the time of the Bulgarian Renaissance (1888).

+The purpose of the SESC is to coordinate and support the activities of local churches in the fulfilment of the great commandment of the Lord Jesus Christ contextualised for Bulgaria – to make disciples among all citizens of the Republic of Bulgaria and teach them Christ’s commandments.
+As basic values for every born-again Christian, the SESC promotes faith in Christ as Lord and Saviour, the Bible as God’s Word and guide for moral life, and the hope for the coming of Christ.

 History

 Beginnings

 American missionaries founded the Congregational Churches in Bulgaria 150 years ago when Bulgaria was part of the Ottoman Empire.
 The mission developed from the work of the American Board of Commissioners for Foreign Missions.
-In 1819, the congregationalists and Presbyterians begun to consider mission to Bulgaria.
+In 1819, the Congregationalists and Presbyterians begun to consider mission to Bulgaria.
 The New Jersey born missionary Rev. Elias Riggs, he became influential in the translation of the Bible into the Bulgarian language.
 In Smyrna, 2,000 copies of the New Testament were sold.
 The first evangelists were Rev. Cyrus Hamlin and Christipher Rhinelander Robert arrived in 1857, they were followed by Rev. Wesley Prettyman, Albert Long, and Charles Morse.
 Hamlin and morse established 3 missionary centres in Plovdiv, Odrin and Stara Zagora.
 In 1859, the Russian born Frederic Flocken joined the work.
 The first church was founded in Plovdiv.
 The American evangelists served the country till the Second World War.